jeffreysilver/trivia-grader/README.md

 # trivia-grader
-helper to grade quarantine trivia more accurately and efficiently. outputs each teams score, and their wrong answers. all wrong answers will be reviewed to calculate the actual score for a team
+helper to grade quarantine trivia more accurately and efficiently.

 ## Usage